csiro-data-school/regex/_episodes/03-egrep-find.md

 ~~~
 {: .output}

+> ## Pattern repetition
+>
+> Note, it's probably clear from the previous example that, when specifying repetition of a
+> pattern in this way, e.g. "match any letter from a to z, 12 or more times",
+> it's the general ambiguous pattern concept which is repeated, not a specific matching case.
+> Hence we found 12 lots of "any letter" in a row, rather than "any letter" and then 12
+> repeats of that letter.
+{: .callout}

 > ## Greediness
 >
 > Regular expression search patterns are considered "greedy".
 That is, when you use
 > '+' or '\*' or '{n,}', they will always match the *longest* possible string that
 > still fits the pattern.
-> E.g. '.\*', which mean "any character, zero or more times", will always match an entire line
+> E.g. '.\*', which means "any character, zero or more times", will always match an entire line
 > without further specific context around it.
 {: .callout}

 What if we wanted to match a date, and didn't know if the year would be 2 digits or 4?
 Our pattern for a date is "a digit, from 0-9, either one or two of them, then a forward slash,
-then a digit, either one or two of them, then either 2 digits or 4 digits."
+then a digit, either one or two of them, then either 2 digits OR 4 digits."
-Here "either 2 or 4 digits" is achieved by saying "exactly two digits", then letting that
-pattern be repeated either once or twice.
 ~~~
-echo "11/06/91 5/9/2018" | grep -E -o '[0-9]{1,2}/[0-9]{1,2}/([0-9]{2}){1,2}'
+echo "11/06/91  not/a/date  5/9/2018" | grep -E -o '[0-9]{1,2}/[0-9]{1,2}/([0-9]{2}|[0-9]{4})'
 ~~~
 {: .language-bash}
 ~~~